 The details of how a tick bite leads to allergic reactions to red meat and other substances are not completely understood.

 The species of ticks that cause alpha-gal allergy include:

 The tick injects saliva containing alpha-gal into the skin of its victim.
 Sensitisation to alpha-gal is associated with the development of specific IgE antibodies to the carbohydrate.
 The component of alpha-gal that causes sensitisation is not known .

 Red meat is defined as all meats obtained from mammals and includes beef, pork, and lamb.
-The meat is red because of the high concentrations of myoglobin.
-Meat obtained from birds such as chicken or turkey is white meat and does not generate an allergic response due to lack of alpha-gal.
+The meat is red because of the high concentrations of myoglobin, a protein that transports oxygen to the muscles.
+Meat obtained from birds, such as chicken or turkey, is white meat and does not generate an allergic response due to the lack of alpha-gal.

-Other substances can cause the same allergic response.
+Other substances can cause the same allergic response, including:

 On rare occasions, anaphylaxis can occur.

 The main complication of tick-bite-induced red meat allergy is anaphylaxis, which can be life-threatening.